 Government rules say that you can’t hold a Coronavirus Business Interruption Loan Scheme and a Bounce Back Loan Scheme (BBLS) loan at the same time.
 That means if you take one type of loan, you’ll need to use the money to pay off the other loan immediately.

 We might ask some customers to give a debenture on their business.

 If you need less than £50,000 it’s worth looking at the Bounce Back Loan Scheme.
 You can access BBLS funds by applying with your bank - for most banks this is a straightforward form, you won’t need any documents. iwoca can’t offer BBLS loans yet, it’s worth applying to your bank now rather than waiting for us.

 The government provides lenders like iwoca a partial guarantee so that small businesses have access to finance despite the economic uncertainty.
 You are responsible for paying back 100% of your CBILs business loan, just like with any other loan.
 If you’re unable to pay us back, we must follow our standard collections process before we make a claim against the government guarantee for any shortfall.

 To offer the right amount of funds for your business, we’ll look to understand how your business was performing before and during the coronavirus crisis.
 You will need to share bank statements from Sep 2019 onwards, 12 months VAT returns and 2 years of company accounts (or less if your business is younger).
-We will also ask you to jot down your incomings and outgoings in the next months, and any other debts you have.
 Here is a detailed walk through of the documents we’ll need.

 The Coronavirus Business Interruption Loan Scheme (CBILS) is managed by the British Business Bank on behalf of, and with the financial backing of the Secretary of State for Business, Energy and industrial Strategy (BEIS).
 British Business Bank plc is wholly owned by HM Government and is not authorised or regulated by the Prudential Regulation Authority (PRA) or the Financial Conduct Authority (FCA).
 Full details on CBILS and the list of participating CBILS lenders can be found on the British Business Bank website.